studentorkesterfestivalen/sof-react-site/README.md

-# sof-react-site
-New react website for SOF19
+New website for Studentorkesterfestivalen 2019